Know and Use Your Legal Rights

 Everyone in the United States, non-citizens included, has certain fundamental legal rights under the United States Constitution.
-The following material about those rights is for informational purposes only and does not consititute legal advice.
-For details, see
+Know them and use them to protect and defend yourself.

 Your Right to Remain Silent.